Light-Meson Spectroscopy with COMPASS: Partial-Wave Analysis Formalism

 The second scalar product in the angular part of \cref{eq:2_body_decay_amp_ansatz_3} is the so-called recoupling coefficient.
 It connects the two-particle angular-momentum states in the helicity and the $L$-$S$-coupling representations and is given by~\cite{Martin:1970xx,Chung:1971ri}

-Here, two Clebsch-Gordan coefficients appear: one for the coupling of the spins of the two daughter particles to the total intrinsic spin~$S_r$ and one for the coupling of~$L_r$ and~$S_r$ to~$J_r$.
-The two Clebsch-Gordan coefficients define the spin projection~$\lambda$ of the $(1, 2)$~system and the spin projection~$\lambda_r$ of~$r$ using, without loss of generality, the direction of particle~1 as the quantization axis:
+Here, two Clebsch--Gordan coefficients appear: one for the coupling of the spins of the two daughter particles to the total intrinsic spin~$S_r$ and one for the coupling of~$L_r$ and~$S_r$ to~$J_r$.
+The two Clebsch--Gordan coefficients define the spin projection~$\lambda$ of the $(1, 2)$~system and the spin projection~$\lambda_r$ of~$r$ using, without loss of generality, the direction of particle~1 as the quantization axis:

 Since the orbital angular momentum~$L_r$ in the decay is by construction perpendicular to the momenta of particles~1 and~2, it has no projection onto the helicity quantization axis.

 Inserting \cref{eq:ang_dist,eq:recoupling_coeff} into \cref{eq:2_body_decay_amp_ansatz_3}, we get